 Think carefully about the size.

 While a larger model will obviously hold more clothes, it will also use more energy.
 On the other hand, a model that's too small will require a lot more clothes washing.
-ENERGY STAR qualified models are also available in stackable and under-the-counter designs, which fit in smaller spaces.
+ENERGY STAR certified models are also available in stackable and under-the-counter designs, which fit in smaller spaces.

-Choose a dryer with a moisture sensor.
+Choose an ENERGY STAR certified dryer with a moisture sensor.

 Clothes washers that meet ENERGY STAR criteria use next generation technology to cut energy and water consumption about a third compared to conventional washers.